Nmap 7.98 scan initiated Thu Dec 25 18:05:58 2025 as: /usr/lib/nmap/nmap -sC -sV -v -O -oN nmap_result.txt 10.10.11.143

 }

-// ...
-The code then searches for the absolute path of `path` and executes it.
+// ... later code finds the absolute path of 'path' and executes it ...

 }